 Day 14: Niagara Falls, Canadian side

-Visiting Niagara Falls always ranked high on my bucket list and it was probably the most awaited stop during the whole road trip for me!
+Visiting Niagara Falls always ranked high on my bucket list and it was probably the most anticipated stop during the whole road trip for me!
 It is also a perfect stop if you are traveling from the USA to Canada.
-It is free to see the falls, which came as a surprise for me as I am used to paying to see big waterfalls (like Iguazu in Brazil).
+It is free to see the falls, which came as a surprise to me as I am used to paying to see big waterfalls (like Iguazu in Brazil).

 You can read more about Niagara Falls attractions, their pricing, how much time to spend there, how to get there, some cool Niagara Falls activities, cheap parking recommendations and many more practical tips in my post about Niagara Falls tours.